rickithadi/bigduckmusic.com/src/pages/gigs/boy-single-launch.md

   - Zeekos Perakos
   - Don.a.aron
 ---
 The enigmatic[](https://www.instagram.com/hougofficial/) Houg kicked off 2020 for us with the launch of his single "Boy" on Valentines’ Day!
-Alongside his signature blend of experimentation and pop sensibilities, we’re also very proud to present a special lineup full of innovative sounds across the spectrum - from psych rock veterans[](https://www.instagram.com/wearespacedays/) Spacedays to vaporwave connoisseur[](https://www.instagram.com/don.a.a.ron/) don.a.aron, it started the new year with a night of wonderful sonic surprises.
+Alongside his signature blend of experimentation and pop sensibilities, we were very proud to present a special lineup full of innovative sounds across the spectrum - from psych rock veterans[](https://www.instagram.com/wearespacedays/) Spacedays to vaporwave connoisseur[](https://www.instagram.com/don.a.a.ron/) don.a.aron, starting the new year with a night of wonderful sonic surprises.

 ![](https://res.cloudinary.com/ddomozydd/image/upload/v1591117585/HOUG/hougborder_fp7yqe.jpg "Hougang")